aammya8/cse15l-lab-reports/lab-report-1.md

 **PART 2:  REMOTELY 👉👈CONNECTING👉👈**

 UCSD CSE courses use course-specific accounts SSH accounts.
-You can look up your account username [here](https://sdacs.ucsd.edu/~icc/index.php).
+Look up your account username [here](https://sdacs.ucsd.edu/~icc/index.php).
 The password is your UCSD SSO password.
-UCSD passwords do need to be reset at the beginning of each quarter, so make sure to reset your password at the highly-responsive, user-friendly global password reset site 🛩💣💥 (which is linked on the account lookup page once you find your username).
+UCSD passwords need to be reset at the beginning of each quarter, so make sure to reset your password at the highly-responsive, user-friendly global password reset site 🛩💣💥 (which is linked on the account lookup page once you find your username).

-If you are a Windows user, you will need to [install OpenSHH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
+If you are a Windows user, you need to [install OpenSHH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
 If you are a macOS or Linux user, you don't need to download any additional software.
 Now, open a terminal in Visual Studio Code and enter the following command, with your CSE15L account name replacing USERNAME:

 `$ ssh USERNAME@ieng6.ucsd.edu`